-In the middle of January 2009 Antony's third full-length album The Crying Light was released and went straight to #1 on the Billboard list, garnering further critical praise for its loads of themes, as well as the evolving musicianship of Antony and her group members.
+In the middle of January 2009, the band's third full-length album The Crying Light was released and went straight to #1 on the Billboard list, garnering further critical praise for its many themes, as well as the evolving musicianship of Anohni and her group members.
 The group then toured extensively, often performing with symphonic orchestras.
-In June 2010 the group ended their touring in Japan, where Antony along William Basinski and Johanna Constantine performed with Yoshito Ohno, the son of 103-year old Kazuo Ohno, depicted on the cover of The Crying Light.
-The elderly dancer died the following June, and Antony wrote an obituary for him in English paper The Guardian
+In June 2010 the group ended their touring in Japan, where Anohni, along with William Basinski and Johanna Constantine, performed with Yoshito Ohno, the son of 103-year old Kazuo Ohno, depicted on the cover of The Crying Light.
+The elderly dancer died the following June, and Anohni wrote an obituary for him in English paper The Guardian.

-October 2010 saw the release of the groups fourth full-length album Swanlights released simultaneously with a book also titled Swanlights containing Antony's drawings and collages made in collaboration with photographer Don Felix Cervantes, once again showcasing Antony's creativity and talent.
-To no one's surprise, the album met critical and commercial success, earning several high placements on different medias end of the year lists and cementing the group in the musical industry.
+October 2010 saw the release of the group's fourth full-length album Swanlights, released simultaneously with a book of the same name containing Anohni's drawings and collages made in collaboration with photographer Don Felix Cervantes, once again showcasing Anohni's creativity and talent.
+To no one's surprise, the album was met with critical and commercial success, earning several high placements on different media's end of the year lists and cementing the group in the music industry.

-As of recent news, Antony has been chosen to curate Meltdown 2012, an annual festival wherein a musician is picked to chose the entire lineup, playing at Southbank Centre.
+Anohni was chosen to curate Meltdown 2012, an annual festival at Southbank Centre in London wherein a musician is picked to choose the entire lineup.
 Previous curators include Nick Cave, Patti Smith and David Bowie.

 - Anohni (formerly Antony) Hegarty - lead vocals, piano

 - Julia Kent (previously of Rasputina) - cello